SKOOTA GAMES IndieGames Notebook Interview

 🏁 Conclusion: The Spice of "Games" Added to the Landscape of Everyday Life

 While walking through the streets of Shibuya this time, I strongly felt something.
-Unlike traditional events held in large halls, the experience of encountering games with every step in the city of "Shibuya," where everyone coexists, is truly special.
+Unlike traditional events held in large halls, the experience of encountering games with every step in the city of "Shibuya," where everyone coexists, is incredibly special.

 In this great wave of indie games, I sincerely hope to encounter even more smiles next time.
 Until we meet again in the next story!